phfaist/bibolamazi/README.md

 * The configuration section is restored as it was;

 * All the filtered entries (obtained from, e.g., `source1.bib` and `source2.bib`) are
-  then dumped in the rest of the file, overwriting the rest of `main.bib` (which logically contained output of a previous run of bibolamazi).
+  then dumped in the rest of the file, overwriting the rest of `main.bibolamazi.bib` (which logically contained output of a previous run of bibolamazi).